Skip to content

 Is it possible to slow feed chopped forage?

 Yes, to some degree.
 Chopped forage is more challenging in regards to choosing an appropriate mesh size due to the short length compared to grass hay.
 If a mesh size is too large, it tends to fall out.
 Too small and they won't be able to extract it and cause frustration.
-To avoid potential waste: use a day net and clip it in a tub.
+To enable them to empty the slow feeder completely and keep remnants contained: use a hay net and clip it in a tub.
 Photos and instructions can be viewed here, scroll down to Attach Swivel Clips in a Tub or Water Trough to Secure Your Day or Bale Net.

 Can alfalfa be slow fed successfully?